 Why ChatGPT Can't Figure Out Who You Are (And How to Fix It)

-Personal Bio Optimization (for AI) is the strategic structuring of an individual's "About" page so that Large Language Models (LLMs) and Knowledge Graph crawlers can unambiguously extract the subject's identity, credentials, current role, and affiliations.
-Unlike traditional personal branding, which relies on narrative storytelling and emotional connection, AI-focused branding relies on Entity Resolution—ensuring the machine knows exactly who you are and doesn't conflate you with someone else sharing your name.
+Personal Bio Optimization (for AI) is the strategic structuring of an individual's "About" page so LLMs and Knowledge Graph crawlers can unambiguously extract the subject's identity, credentials, current role, and affiliations.
+Unlike traditional personal branding, which relies on narrative storytelling and emotional connection, AI-focused branding relies on Entity Resolution, ensuring the machine knows exactly who you are and doesn't conflate you with someone else sharing your name.

 The Problem: The "Narrative Trap"

-When a user asks an AI, "Who is [Your Name]?", the bot either hallucinates incorrect information or provides a generic, low-confidence answer.
-You have failed the Knowledge Graph Validation Test, remaining an unreconciled "String" rather than a trusted "Entity."
+The consequence: when a user asks "Who is [your name]?", the bot either hallucinates incorrect information or gives a generic, low-confidence answer.
+You've failed the Knowledge Graph validation test, remaining an unreconciled "String" rather than a trusted "Entity."
+This is the personal-brand version of the String-vs-Entity problem.

 The Solution: The "Biographical Stack"

-To optimize your personal brand for AEO, you must transform your "About" page from a narrative essay into a structured database entry that happens to be readable by humans.
-This requires a two-layer approach.
+Transform your "About" page from a narrative essay into a structured database entry that happens to be readable by humans.
+This requires two layers.

-As we established in our guide to creating an Entity Home, you must explicitly tell Google who you are using Person Schema.
+As established in the guide to creating an Entity Home, explicitly tell Google who you are using Person schema.
 This is where you disambiguate your identity using the crucial sameAs property.

 Technical Implementation: The Person Schema